nuadi/eve-o-multiview/COMPILE.md

 # Run

-Open the `EVE-O Preview.sln` file in Visual Studio, and then click Run at the top.
+Open the `EVE-O Multiview.sln` file in Visual Studio, and then click Run at the top.
 It should build and execute.

 # Test